Hale Irwin: Amateur career

+Professional career

+In 1968, Irwin turned professional.
+Irwin's first PGA Tour victory was at the 1971 Sea Pines Heritage Classic.

 Irwin's first U.S. Open triumph came at Winged Foot in 1974 at the age of 29.
 In what became known as "The Massacre at Winged Foot", Irwin won with a score of 7-over par, the second-highest winning score in relation to par of any U.S. Open since 1945.
 The course conditions at Winged Foot in 1974 were described as "brutal".
 Johnny Miller and several other players suggested that the USGA had intentionally made the Winged Foot course setup particularly treacherous in response to Miller's record-breaking round of 63 at Oakmont the year before.
 Irwin, however, said in 1974: "I've always enjoyed playing tough courses.
 It's much more of a challenge to me."
 Irwin earned $35,000 for his victory at Winged Foot and said that he had a vivid dream three weeks earlier that he won the U.S. Open, which he only told his wife about.

 Irwin won the Piccadilly World Match Play Championship at Wentworth Club in 1974 and 1975.
 He missed out on a record-breaking third straight victory when he was beaten in the 1976 final by Australian David Graham on the second sudden-death playoff hole.

-Between 1974 and 1977, Irwin had four consecutive top-5 finishes at The Masters.
+Between January 1975 to the end of the 1978 season, Irwin made the cut in 86 consecutive PGA Tour events.
+To date, this is the fourth-longest streak of consecutive cuts made on the PGA Tour.

 In 1977, Irwin's three wins on the PGA Tour included a five-shot victory in the Colgate Hall of Fame Classic at Pinehurst Resort.
 Irwin shot a second round of 62 at Pinehurst for a 15-under par opening 36-hole total of 127, which was the best in any PGA Tour event for over a decade.

-Between January 1975 to the end of the 1978 season, Irwin made the cut in 86 consecutive PGA Tour events.
-To date, this is the fourth-longest streak of consecutive cuts made on the PGA Tour, behind Tiger Woods (142), Byron Nelson (113) and Jack Nicklaus (105).